polyfills/ecstacy/README.md

 Minify an already existing file by its name and extension, and add its content length to `data.length`.

+### ecstacy.sourcemaps = <Boolean>

+By default, source maps are always enabled.
+However, there is a performance penalty when using source maps.
+You may opt out of source maps by setting `ecstacy.sourcemaps = false` on every `Ecstacy` instance.

+Switching `.sourcemaps` between `true` or `false` is not supported as files will be cached differently every time.
+Everytime you switch `.sourcemaps`' value, you must run `Ecstacy.clean()` to clean the cache.

 ## JS

 ### var ecstacy = new Ecstacy.js(options)